open-policy-agent/opa/docs/docs/policy-performance.md

 ## Performance Metrics

-OPA exposes metrics for each phase of policy evaluation.
-For a complete list of all available metrics, see [Metrics Registry](./metrics-registry).
+OPA exposes metrics for each phase of policy evaluation:

+- **System-wide metrics** are available at the `/metrics` Prometheus endpoint
+- **Per-query metrics** are returned with individual API responses when `?metrics=true` is specified

+See [Monitoring](./monitoring#metrics-overview) for the distinction between these metric types.

 ### Query Evaluation Metrics